shz9/viprs-benchmarks-paper/README.md

-# viprs-benchmarks-paper
+# Towards whole-genome inference of polygenic scores with fast and memory-efficient algorithms

-Code and scripts to reproduce our analyses in the VIPRS benchmarks manuscript
+Scripts and guidelines to reproduce our analyses in the new VIPRS benchmarking manuscript.

-## TODO

-- [ ] Upload summary statistics used for benchmarking to Zenodo / figshare.
--